Psychological Autopsy

 Secondary information (family history, police records, diaries).

-The end is by and large the same i.e. it is hoped that collectively, information obtained will as Berman & Litman (1993) describe result in a:
+The end is by and large the same.
+Namely, it is hoped that collectively, information obtained will result in what Berman & Litman (1993) describe as a:

-One of the most notable areas in which psychological autopsies have been employed, is the attempt to understand the state of mind of suicide bombers.
-The pioneer of this research is Ariel Merari from Tel Aviv University, who interviewed both the friends and family of suicide bombers, as well as would be bombers who were apprehended before they could carry out the attack.
+One notable application of the psychological autopsy has been in the attempt to understand the state of mind of suicide bombers.
+The pioneer of this research is Dr. Ariel Merari from Tel Aviv University, who interviewed both the friends and family of suicide bombers, as well as would be bombers who were apprehended before they could carry out the attack.

 Back To Top Of The Page